Sign up for weekly AppOps insights.

 Perhaps you’re thinking, “We don’t use financially-impacting data in the release process.
 Why do I need to know about data governance?”

-But to ensure the data isn’t misused, you need policies and procedures that govern its management.
+To ensure the data isn’t misused, you need policies and procedures that govern its management.
 And that’s where data governance comes in.

 What Is Data Governance for SOX-Compliant ALM?

 Many companies use Salesforce to host sensitive data such as customer information, sales data, and financial transaction records.
-When it comes to SOX compliance, any data related to financial reporting becomes particularly critical.
+When it comes to SOX compliance, any information related to financial reporting becomes particularly critical.
 You need to ensure:

 • Accuracy: The data must accurately represent the real-world events and transactions it’s meant to reflect.